 First things first, you need a clean slate.
 Over time, your home’s exterior collects a layer of dirt, dust, pollen, and even mildew, none of which you want to trap under a fresh coat of paint.
 The best way to tackle this is with a pressure washer.
 A thorough wash will remove all the grime and any loose paint chips, creating a clean surface for the new paint to stick to.
 Be careful around windows and doors to avoid causing damage.
 Once you’re done, you need to let the house dry completely, which usually takes at least 24 to 48 hours.
 Painting over a damp surface is a recipe for bubbles and peeling.

-Scrape and Sand Away Imperfections
+Smooth It Out: Scrape and Sand Away Flaws

 Once your house is clean and dry, it’s time to inspect every surface for peeling, bubbling, or cracked paint.
 Using a paint scraper and a wire brush, carefully remove any loose paint until you get to a solid, stable layer.
 This step can be time-consuming, but it’s absolutely critical for a smooth result.
 After scraping, you’ll want to sand the edges of the scraped areas to create a seamless transition between the old paint and the bare surface.
 This process, known as feathering, prevents the repaired spots from showing through the final coat.
 It’s this attention to detail that our service guarantee is built on.